BottlecapDave/HomeAssistant-OctopusEnergy/README.md

 ## Known Issues/Limitations

 - Latest consumption is at the mercy of how often Octopus Energy updates their records.
-This seems to be a day behind based on local testing
+This seems to be a day behind based on local testing.
-- Only handles the first property associated with an account
+- Only the first property associated with an account is exposed.